aryakaul/AfricanClimateChange-NDgain/README.md

 # AfricanClimateChange-NDgain

-Visualization for HKS IGA632 final project
+Visualization for our group's final project in IGA632.
+All data is from the indicators utilized by [https://gain.nd.edu/our-work/country-index/](ND-Gain).